-BEST FILM sponsored by WFC - 'What Ever Happened to Evie?' was awarded £500 towards their next short film.
+BEST FILM sponsored by WFC - 'Song Sparrow' was awarded £500 towards their next short film.

-BEST DOCUMENTARY sponsored by Marcus Beale Architects - 'Not An Excuse'
+BEST DOCUMENTARY sponsored by Marcus Beale Architects - 'To Sea or not to See'

 Films must be under 15 minutes

-Films must have been competed no earlier that 31 October 2017
+Films must have been completed no earlier that 31 October 2019

 You must enter your film as either a fiction, documentary or animated film.